dougbutner/web-4/README.md

 ## What is a Geo-Social Layer?

 A geo-social layer is something that affects **people** (social) at a given **location** (Geo).
-A simple example is the governing body of an area, including all of the legislation.
+A simple example is the governing body of an area, including all of the legislation and officials.
 Another example is the customs and culture of a group of people.

-The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**; government/legislation, food and water management, community projects, education, events, charities, environmental protection and much more.
+The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and much more.

 ## Geographic Stratification
 Across the globe, one geopolitical pattern seems to emerge.
 Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.